juxtapos/Rain/README.md

 # i18n

 Rain uses for internationalization gettext.
-Their is a convention for the po files.
+There exists a convention for the po files.
 Here is an example for a folder structure:

        appname/htdocs/locales